-a) The regulations of the second credential program must be satisfied.

-b) A candidate for a second credential must complete a minimum of 30 credits over and above the credits required for the first credential.
+- a) The regulations of the second credential program must be satisfied. - b) A candidate for a second credential must complete a minimum of 30 credits over and above the credits required for the first credential.
 More than 30 credits may be required to satisfy requirements of the second credential.
-Transfer credits or course challenges cannot be used to satisfy the 30 credits required.

-c) Normally, candidates for a second credential may not choose the same discipline as in the first undergraduate credential.
-However, candidates whose first credential was a three-year degree may complete a different four-year degree in the same discipline as the first credential.
-For example, students who graduate with a three- year BA in Psychology may go on to complete a four-year BSc in Psychology.
-In this case the new four-year degree will replace the three-year degree previously awarded.
+Transfer credits or course challenges cannot be used to satisfy the 30 credits required. - c) Normally, candidates for a second credential may not choose the same discipline as in the first undergraduate credential.
+However, candidates whose first credential was a 90 credit degree may complete a different 120 credit degree in the same discipline as the first credential.
+For example, students who graduate with a 90 credit Bachelor of Arts (BA) in Psychology may go on to complete a 120 credit Bachelor of Science (BSc) in Psychology.
+In this case the new 120 credit degree will replace the 90 credit degree previously awarded.
 A notation will appear on the transcript indicating that the new degree replaces the one previously awarded.